Surfshark vs ExpressVPN: which VPN is better?

 Specialty servers | Yes | No |

-While Surfshark and ExpressVPN offer a similar number of servers, Surfshark covers a slightly broader global coverage of server locations.
+Surfshark and ExpressVPN offer a very similar global network of servers, however, Surfshark has just a slightly broader global coverage of server locations.

-With more than 3200+ servers in 100 countries, Surfshark provides access to more various global content.
-To compare, ExpressVPN doesn’t let up too much with more than 3000+ servers in 94 countries.
+With more than 3200+ servers in 100 countries, Surfshark provides access to various global content.
+To compare, ExpressVPN doesn’t let up too much – it has around 3000 servers, and you can find them in 94 countries.

 However small, this is still a win for Surfshark.
-Additionally, to that, Surfshark offers specialty servers, while ExpressVPN doesn’t.
+Additionally, Surfshark offers specialty servers, while ExpressVPN doesn’t.

-Surfshark uses obfuscated servers whose algorithms hide the fact that you are using a VPN at all.
-So you can bypass internet censorship or VPN restrictions.
+Surfshark uses obfuscated servers, it hides the fact that you are using a VPN at all.

 Just like Surfshark, ExpressVPN uses stealth servers to help you bypass the Great Firewall of China and other online barriers.
-This technology will kick in automatically as soon as the VPN notices that it’s needed.
+This technology kicks in automatically as soon as the VPN notices that it’s needed.

 Torrenting

-No matter if you use torrents daily or once a month, you’ll need a good VPN for that.
+No matter if you use torrents daily or once a month, you’ll need a reliable torrenting VPN.
 Fortunately, both VPNs will take care of your needs, as they support P2P connections.

 Since both VPN providers support torrenting on all of their servers, it won’t be an issue to find the best server with good speed.
 So torrenting will be easy with either of the options here.